Family of Imran Khan: Reham Khan

 In January 2015, Imran Khan married British Pakistani journalist and television anchor Reham Khan, after months of speculation.
 The marriage was conducted via a simple nikah ceremony at Khan's residence in Bani Gala.
 The marriage ended in divorce nine months later, in October 2015.

 Reham is an ethnic Pashtun, belonging to the Lughmani sub-clan of the Swati tribe.
 She comes from Mansehra in the Hazara region of Khyber Pakhtunkhwa, and speaks the local dialect Hindko, in addition to Pashto and Urdu.

 Bushra Bibi

 Khan married Bushra Bibi, who was in her 40s, on 18 February 2018 at his residence in Lahore.
-She is known for her connection to Sufism; prior to her marriage with Khan, she had been his spiritual mentor (murshid).
+The couple had been introduced to each other by Bushra's sister, Maryam Riaz Wattoo, who at the time led party operations in the United Arab Emirates She is known for her connection to Sufism; prior to her marriage with Khan, she had been his spiritual mentor (murshid).
 Bushra has two sons and three daughters, to whom Imran is a step-father, from her first marriage to Khawar Maneka.

 Children

-Sulaiman Isa
+Sulaiman Isa Khan

 Khan's eldest son with Jemima named Sulaiman Isa was born in November 1996 at the Portland Hospital in London.
 In 2016, Sulaiman led the electoral campaign in the youth wing of his maternal uncle Zac Goldsmith for the 2016 London mayoral election.

 Kasim Khan

-Imran's second son with Jemima named Kasim was born on 10 April 1999 in England.
-Following their divorce, Jemima returned to England with their sons.
-As per a mutual settlement, Khan's sons visit him in Pakistan during their school holidays while he stays with his former mother-in-law, Lady Annabel Goldsmith, when he visits London to see them.